nasa-jpl/autoRIFT/README.md

 However, these files are not distributed with the package and so will need to be cloned/copied from the GitHub repository and likely modified for your use case.

+**For an example of using autoRIFT to determine the velocity of glaciers in Greenland, please see [`docs/demo.md`](docs/demo.md).**

-For a description of how to call these scripts and the options available, please use the `--help` command:
+For a full description of how to call these scripts and the options available, please use the `--help` command:
 ```shell
 testGeogrid.py --help
 testautoRIFT.py --help